UdayRathod/aws-ecs-terraform/README.md

 7) Run terraform plan to review the planned infrastructure changes.

 8) Run terraform apply to apply the Terraform configurations and provision the AWS resources.

+# Contributing
+Contributions are welcome!
+To contribute, please fork the repository, create a new branch for your feature or bugfix, and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

+# License
+This project is licensed under the MIT License.